 \section{Abstract}

 \hrulefill

 {\bfseries Abstract \ } We study revenue maximization in a buyer-seller setting where the seller has a single object and the buyer has both a private valuation and a private budget.
-The presence of private budgets complicates the classic single-product monopoly problem, making optimal mechanisms difficult to analyze.
-To overcome this, we evaluate the robust performance of approximation mechanisms relative to optimal mechanisms.
-We work with three measures of performance: the \emph{guaranteed fraction of optimal revenue} (GFOR) for restricted classes of mechanisms, the \emph{maximal value of relaxation} (MVR) for relaxed classes, and a revenue non-monotonicity gap for either relaxed or restricted classes.
+Private budgets complicate the classic single-product monopoly problem, making optimal mechanisms difficult to characterize.
+To address this, we evaluate the robust performance of approximation mechanisms relative to optimal mechanisms using three performance measures: the \emph{guaranteed fraction of optimal revenue}, the \emph{maximal value of relaxation}, and a \emph{revenue non-monotonicity gap}.
 Our analysis reveals sharp contrasts.
-On the positive side, we show that for distributions with bounded support, simple mechanisms with poly-logarithmic menu size can approximate optimal revenue arbitrarily well, regardless of correlation between valuations and budgets.
-On the negative side, we establish strong impossibility results: for distributions with unbounded support, or even bounded distributions concentrated in the unit square, no simple mechanism ---or indeed any mechanism with a finite or sublinear menu--- can guarantee a positive fraction of the optimal revenue.
-We also demonstrate unbounded revenue gains from certain relaxations when valuations and budgets are negatively correlated, and highlight cases of revenue non-monotonicity.
-Taken together, our results underscore the fragility of approximation approaches in the presence of private budgets: except for a narrow set of conditions, approximation mechanisms incur large revenue losses, pointing to fundamental limits of simplicity and robustness in mechanism design.
-Our analysis highlights that approximation results are highly sensitive to details of the design environment.
+For distributions with bounded support, simple mechanisms with polylogarithmic menu size can approximate optimal revenue arbitrarily well, even when valuations and budgets are correlated.
+By contrast, for distributions with unbounded support, and even for bounded distributions concentrated in the unit square, no simple mechanism ---or any mechanism with a finite or sublinear menu--- can guarantee a positive fraction of optimal revenue.
+In particular, no finite-menu mechanism guarantees any positive fraction even under independence.
+We also show unbounded revenue gains from certain relaxations under negative correlation and identify cases of revenue non-monotonicity.
+Overall, our results show that approximation guarantees with private budgets are fragile, revealing fundamental limits to simplicity and robustness in mechanism design.

 \emph{Keywords}: Approximation Mechanisms, Menu Complexity, Budget-Constrained Buyers, Revenue Gaps.

 \emph{JEL Classification Numbers}: C72, D42, D44, D82.

 \hrulefill